Skip to content

 Represents an evidence-based conclusion about a specific genealogical fact.
 Forms the core of the GENEALOGIX assertion model.

-• Key Properties: Subject, property, value, citations, confidence
+• Key Properties: Subject, property, value, citations, confidence, status

 • GEDCOM Equivalent: Implicit (derived from GEDCOM structure and SOUR references)